maybebyte/anthesis/local-authoritative-dns.md

 ## RFC8375 (why we use home.arpa.)

-Often people will choose a domain name for their home network on a whim, something like `localdomain` or `lan`.
+Often people choose a domain name for their home network on a whim, something like `localdomain` or `lan`.
 I used `lan` for a while.
-It turns out there is a special-use domain name explicitly reserved for this purpose: `home.arpa.` ([Check out RFC8375 for more information](https://datatracker.ietf.org/doc/html/rfc8375)).
+It turns out there's a specific-use domain name explicitly reserved for this purpose: `home.arpa.` ([Check out RFC8375 for more information](https://datatracker.ietf.org/doc/html/rfc8375)).

-Now that a domain name is decided, let's get to using it.
+Now that we've chosen a domain name, let's configure it.

 ## Configuring unbound(8)

-Unbound is mostly known as a caching recursive resolver.
-However, it can also serve zones authoritatively,[^1] as indicated by this commented out section in the default configuration file.
+Unbound functions primarily as a caching recursive resolver.
+But it can also serve zones authoritatively,[^1] as shown by this commented out section in the default configuration file.

     # Serve zones authoritatively from Unbound to resolver clients.